Skip the flight: The best family cruises you can drive to in every U.S. homeport

 California

 The world’s newest and biggest cruise ships always steal the limelight.
 But for many families, it’s the “smaller” ships like those in Royal Caribbean’s Voyager Class that are the best fit.
-If you’re within driving distance of Los Angeles, you’ve got two terminals to choose from: Los Angeles and Long Beach.
-My universal top pick between both is Navigator of the Seas.
+My top pick is Navigator of the Seas.
 It offers all the line’s most-loved bells and whistles (a la a rock-climbing wall, surf simulator, and fun-filled youth clubs) plus two water slides, an eye-catching pool deck with lots of lounge space, specialty restaurants for every craving, and entertainment the whole family will enjoy.

 Itineraries: Mexican Riviera